 - The BUP Sustainable Development Course 1a.
-Stories of societies which succeeded or collapsed; 1b.
-The UN process - from Stockholm to Johannesburg; 1c.
+Stories of societies which succeeded or collapsed; 1c.
 Understanding sustainable development; - Sustainable Use and Management of Natural Resources.
 Chapter 1.
 A history of human societies, resource use and (un)sustainable development. - Building Sustainable Societies.
 Chapter 2 One Planet Life.